Tipping in Ireland: Why, When & What You Should Tip in Ireland in 2023!

 What is Tipping?

 Tipping, in simple words, is giving a little extra to the people who serve us, as a way of saying ‘thank you’ for their service.
 It’s a common practice in many countries, and yes, it includes Ireland too!
-But we don’t tend to tip in the same way as say in the United States.

-If the service was top-notch, feel free to leave a tip.
+Therefore, in Ireland, tipping is seen more as a bonus, a nice little thank you for good service, rather than a necessity.
+If the service was top-notch and you really enjoyed it then feel free to leave a tip.
 But, if it wasn’t, don’t sweat it – no hard feelings!

 So, in a nutshell, when in Ireland, tip as you please, not as you must.